bSemir/cpp-coding-challenges/README.md

+# Algorithmic Coding Challenges
-Here I push at least one algorithmic coding problem every (or every other) day until I learn the craft or until I go crazy :)
+Welcome to my algorithmic coding journey!
+Here, I aim to solve at least one coding problem every day (or every other day) until I master the craft or go crazy trying. 😄
 #
-Using: C++ (14/17)
+### Language of Choice: C++
+### C++ Standards: 14/17
 #
-Covered the following programming topics so far:
+## Topics Covered So Far
+### Data Structures:
-- Vectors (std::vector)
+* Vectors (std::vector)
-- Arrays (C-like arrays and std::array)
+* Arrays (C-like arrays and std::array)
-- Strings (std::string)
+* Strings (std::string)
-- List (std::list)
+* Lists (std::list)
-- Queue (std::queue, std::priority_queue)
+* Queues (std::queue, std::priority_queue)
-- Map (std::map)
+* Maps (std::map)
-- Set (std::set)
+* Sets (std::set)
-- Stack (std::stack)
+* Stacks (std::stack)
+### Additional Topics:
-- matrices
+- Matrices
-- pointers, double pointers and pointer arithmetic
+- Pointers (single, double, and pointer arithmetic)
-- smart pointers
-- references
+- Smart Pointers
-- anonymous functions (lambdas)
-- dynamic memory allocation
+- References
+- Anonymous Functions (Lambdas)
+- Dynamic Memory Allocation
-- structs
+- Structs

-Object oriented programming:
+### Object-Oriented Programming:
-- classes
+- Classes
-- constructors
+- Constructors
-- explicit constructors
+- Explicit Constructors
-- copy and move constructors
+- Copy and Move Constructors
-- copy and move assignment operators
+- Copy and Move Assignment Operators
-- destructors
-- operator overloading
-- method overriding
+- Destructors
-- inheritance
+- Operator Overloading
-- files (txt & bin)
+#
+### About this Repository
+This repository is a collection of algorithmic problems I've tackled using C++.
+It serves as a way to track my progress, refine my skills, and maybe even help others who are on a similar path.
+Feel free to browse through the solutions, suggest improvements, or contribute your own!